 Hot honey, also called spicy honey, is honey that has been infused with fresh or dried chili peppers.
 It's a sweet and spicy condiment with a kick!

 ❤️ Why you'll love this recipe

 - Easy to make: While you can buy hot honey, it's so easy to make your own.
-Not only will you save money, but you can make it with your favourite local honey from bees where you live!
+Not only will you save money, but you can make it with your favorite local honey from the bees where you live!

 - Control the spice level: Making infused honey, like I've done in this recipe for Fresh Apricots with Goat Cheese and Lavender Honey, is not difficult at all.
 You can easily control the level of heat in this homemade hot honey recipe by making your own.

-- Hot honey has so many uses!
+- So many fun ways to use hot honey!
 I love to serve it as a dip on a charcuterie board or cheese plate, especially with a wedge of Parmigiano Reggiano or Pecorino Cheese.

 - It's also delicious on: try these Air Fryer Hot Honey Wings, or try it on shrimp or prawns, chicken strips, flatbread, baking powder biscuits, cornbread, pizza, and roasted or air-fried vegetables.
 It takes Brussels sprouts and bacon to a whole new level!